zpb4/hybrid-SWM_training/README.md

 ### Change request policy
 Please raise a GitHub issue on this site or contact the repository owner via email
 ### License
-GNU general purpose license 3.0.
+GNU general public license 3.0.
 See 'LICENSE.md' file for details